-Turn your eyes upon me and release your heartache, I want you to know that I bore on the cross all the resentment and hate anyone could take.
-I overcame the grave, and all the vitriol and hatred directed at me.
+Turn your eyes upon me and release your heartache; I want you to know that I bore on the cross all the resentment and hate anyone could take.
+I overcame the grave and all the abuse and hatred directed at me.
 I ask you to lay aside the sarcasm and critical spirit that destroys your hope for anything good happening in your life.
 As you release your anger and open yourself to my love, you will grow in healing and hope.

 Trust in my mercy, not in yourself; let my hope be your strength.
 I pray that you can see what your eyes have never seen.
 Your heart may feel the love you have never felt.
 Your hands may touch what they have never reached or held on earth.
-I pray that in thinking about death, you will see that beyond the struggle of this life, you will experience even now eternal life in my presence.
+I pray that in thinking about death, you will see that beyond the struggle of this life, you will experience eternal life in my presence even now.

 Philip found Nathanael and told him, “We have found the one Moses wrote about in the Law, and about whom the prophets also wrote–Jesus of Nazareth, the son of Joseph.”
 “Nazareth!
 Can anything good come from there?”
 Nathanael asked.
 “Come and see,” said Philip.
 John 1:45-46 NIV

 “Meaningless!
 Meaningless!” says the Teacher.
 “Utterly meaningless!
 Everything is meaningless.”
 Ecclesiastes 1:2 NIV